 Let our Los Angeles workplace discrimination attorneys investigate your case, analyze the facts and create a personalized strategy that would help you collect both economic and non-economic damages.

 Discriminating against an individual based on gender is illegal in California.
 In particular, California gender discrimination laws prohibit discrimination against a certain gender through means of employment, compensation, workplace conditions, and privileges.

 The most common gender discrimination claim among female employees in Los Angeles is unequal pay and sexual harassment in the workplace.
 Statistics show that female workers working full time in the U.S. earn 80% of what their male counterparts are paid.

 If you have any reasons to believe that your employer is paying you less than your male counterparts, don’t hesitate to contact a Los Angeles workplace discrimination attorney who will outline all legal options available in your case.

 Sure, starting your own business in order to escape those deplorable and horrible conditions that women have faced for decades seems like the easiest way out.
 But you’re not helping anybody: neither yourself nor the country.

-Call Los Angeles offices of Kaufman Law Firm at 310-981-3404 or send us an email to get a free consultation.
+Call the Los Angeles offices of Kaufman Law Firm at 310-981-3404 or send us an email to get a consultation.